leealbert95/PageRank/README.md

 <img src="https://s3.amazonaws.com/albertpersonal/final_vector.png" width=100 height=90>

 &nbsp; Given this vector, we can see that Page 1 has the highest rank.
 This is expected because Page 1 has the most inbound links of any page.
 But notice that Page 4 has a very high rank, too!
-This is because Page 1 has only one link pointing to Page 4, and transfers all of its weight into that single link, thus drastically increasing the rank of Page 4 in the process.
+This is because Page 1 has only one link which points to Page 4, and transfers all of its weight into that single link, thus drastically increasing the rank of Page 4 in the process.

 ### Sources
 https://en.wikipedia.org/wiki/PageRank